-When a loved one leaves behind property and other assets, but has failed to execute a valid Will prior to their passing, the probate process will be slowed.
+When a loved one dies without a will and leaves behind property & other assets, the probate process will be slowed.
 It is very important to prepare your Will in order to make the procedure easier for your loved ones.
 However, unexpected events occur, and sometimes a loved one isn’t able to leave behind a Will to help guide you in distributing their assets.

 Who Decides How Property is Distributed Without a Will?